This list of frequently asked questions has been prepared by the School of Planning Undergraduate Office.

 University is a challenging time, there are many services offered on campus to assist you.
 Below is a list of the most common services that range from study help to counselling.

-- Tiffany Chen, your academic advisor, is available to see you regarding any issues that you may be concerned about or struggling with.
-Her office hours are Monday-Friday 9:30-11:30 and 1:30-3:30.
-An appointment isn’t necessary; you can just drop by her office in EV3-3209.
+• Your Undergraduate Advisor is available to see you regarding any issues that you may be concerned about or struggling with.
+The office hours are Monday-Friday 9:30-11:30 and 1:30-3:00.
+Book a meeting with your advisor.

-- Study skills are also available through the Student Success Office on a variety of topics such as: study skills, writing skills, time management, preparing for and writing exams, cramming, etc.
+• Study and learning workshops are also available through the SSO on a variety of topics such as: Time Management, Study Strategies, Test Preparation and Test Anxiety, etc.

-- The Waterloo Undergraduate Student Association (WUSA) runs a food bank.
-It's a place students can get free groceries when things get tight, especially at the end of term.
+• WUSA runs a Food Support Services where students can get food and hygiene hampers for free when things get tight, especially at the end of term.

-We strongly encourage you to take advantage of the free services above that students find very helpful.
-Our goal is that each and every one of you succeeds and enjoys your experience at Waterloo!
+We strongly encourage you to take advantage of these free services as needed -- we know students have generally found these very helpful.
+Our goal is that each and every one of you succeed and enjoy your experience at Waterloo.

 FAQ For Graduating Students